-Flu Patch
+Flu Patch Vaccine

 It is very important to get a flu vaccine every year.
 Some people choose not to get a flu shot because they do not like needles.
-A new alternative to the flu shot could be on it's way.
+A new alternative to the flu shot could be on it's way soon.
 Researchers are currently working on a transdermal flu patch that could help immunize citizens without having to get a needle.
-Skin patches containing microneedles have proven as effective as traditional hypodermic needles in delivering vaccine and preventing influenza in mice.
-These flu patches are more convenient, less painful, and less expensive than regular needles, and researchers from Emory and Georgia Tech believe they will increase vaccination coverage as a result.
-Their research is published in the April 2009 issue of theProceedings of the National Academy of Sciences and the Public Library of Science One (March 10, 2009).
+Skin patches containing microneedles have proven as effective as traditional hypodermic needles in delivering vaccine and preventing influenza in mice and initial human test subjects.

 Everyone 6 months and older are recommended to get the flu vaccine every season.